- Transfers: all transfers included

 For those who want to stay dry, you can remain on the RIB boat and watch these wonderful animals from there.

-During the tour, each passenger is required to wear a life vest (except on our catamaran).
+During the tour, each passenger is required to wear a life vest.
 Restrictions may apply for pregnant women and people with lower back problems.
 However, our Azorean partners offer different types of boats with different levels of comfort.Included Meals: Breakfast

 Volcanic tour to Furnas